Upper Deck Company: Company history

-After Upper Deck introduced its premium baseball series, other companies followed with improved photography, better design and higher-quality paper stock.
-The sports card market grew from $50 million in 1980 when Topps's monopoly was broken by Fleer, to a $1.5 billion industry in 1992.
-Hall of Famer Reggie Jackson, served as an adviser in the early 1990s.
+After Upper Deck introduced its premium baseball series, other companies followed with improved photography, better design, and higher-quality paper stock.
+The sports card market grew from $50 million in 1980 when Topps' monopoly was broken by Fleer, to a $1.5 billion industry in 1992.
+Hall of Famer Reggie Jackson served as an adviser in the early 1990s.
 Jackson would also serve as the inspiration for the first certified autograph card inserted into trading cards with the company's "Find the Reggie" campaign.
 A massively successful promotion for the Upper Deck brand, the triple portrait of Jackson, remains an iconic image among baseball card collectors.

 At the beginning of the 1992–93 NHL season, Upper Deck made Patrick Roy a spokesperson.
-Roy was an ideal choice as he was a hockey card collector, and his collection amounted to over 150,000 cards.
+Roy was a hockey card collector, with more than 150,000 cards.
 An ad campaign was launched and it had an adverse effect on Patrick Roy's season.
-Upper Deck had a slogan called “Trade Roy”, and it was posted on billboards throughout the city of Montreal.
+Upper Deck had a slogan called "Trade Roy", and it was posted on billboards throughout the city of Montreal.
 A Journal de Montreal poll, published on January 13, 1993, indicated that 57% of fans favoured trading Patrick Roy.
-Before the trading deadline, Canadiens General Manager Serge Savard insisted that he would consider a trade for Roy.
+Before the trade deadline, Canadiens general manager Serge Savard insisted that he would consider a trade for Roy.
 The Canadiens ended the season by winning only 8 of their last 19 games.

 Upper Deck was also the first to insert swatches of game-used material into cards when it made jersey cards in 1997 UD Basketball.
-The insert set was called Game Jersey and a similar set followed in baseball the next year, where UD cut up game-used jerseys of Ken Griffey Jr., Tony Gwynn and Rey Ordóñez.
+The insert set was called Game Jersey and a similar set followed in baseball the next year, where UD cut up game-used jerseys of Ken Griffey Jr., Tony Gwynn, and Rey Ordóñez.

 In 1999, Upper Deck Company spent in excess of $1.1 million in acquiring vintage baseball memorabilia items at the Barry Halper Collection auction held at Sotheby's in New York City.
 One of the items was a Ty Cobb jersey that Upper Deck paid $332,500 for.
 As part of a sweepstakes prize, it gave the jersey to 14-year-old Robert Shell of Milwaukee.
 At the time, the estimated tax Robert was going to pay on the prize was $125,000.
 The amount, his mother said, would force the family to sell the jersey.